-As a recipient of federal funds, Richmond Community College ("Richmond CC" or the "College") is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq. ("Title IX"), which prohibits discrimination on the basis of sex in educational programs or activities, admission, and employment.
-The College does not discriminate on the basis of sex in its educational programs or activities, including in the context of admission or employment.
-Inquiries concerning the application of Title IX may be referred to a Richmond Community College's Title IX Coordinator or to the U.S. Department of Education's Office for Civil Rights.
+As a recipient of federal funds, Richmond Community College ("RichmondCC" or the "College") is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C.§1681 et seq. ("Title IX") which prohibits discrimination on the basis of sex in educational programs, activities, admission, and employment.
+The College does not discriminate on the basis of sex in its education programs or activities, including in the context of admission or employment.
+Inquiries concerning the application of Title IX may be referred to a Richmond

+Community College's Title IX Coordinator or to the U.S. Department of Education's Office for Civil Rights.

-Definition of Sexual Misconduct
+Definition of Sexual Harassment

-"Sexual Misconduct" means any unwelcome conduct of a sexual nature, including any conduct or act of a sexual nature perpetrated against an individual without Consent.
-Sexual Misconduct can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship.
-Sexual Misconduct can be committed by men or by women, and it can occur between people of the same or different sex.
-Sexual Misconduct also includes complicity in Sexual Misconduct.
-The College encourages reporting of all Sexual Misconduct.
-Sexual Misconduct includes but is not limited to the following: Dating Violence; Domestic Violence; Non-forcible Sex Acts; Sexual Assault; Sexual Exploitation; Sexual Harassment; and Stalking.
+"Sexual harassment" means any unwelcome conduct of a sexual nature, including any conduct or act of a sexual nature perpetrated against an individual without consent.
+Sexual harassment can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship.
+The College encourages reporting of all sexual harassment.
+Sexual harassment includes, but is not limited to the following: dating violence, domestic violence, unwelcome conduct, sexual assault, sexual exploitation, and stalking.

-Please refer to the College's Sexual Misconduct Procedures for detailed definitions of the capitalized terms above, including "Consent."
-A copy of these procedures are located in Student Services and Human Resources offices.
+Please refer to the College's Unlawful Harassment & Discrimination Procedures for definitions of the terms above, including "consent."
+A copy of these procedures are located on the RichmondCC website under the Title IX page.